OIL AND A PLUS 8

 This is a bad one with an easy fix.
 The sticking is caused by a number of factors, the most potent being

 the shape of the relief piston.
-Its shape encourages potenitally deadly sticking.
+Its shape encourages potentially deadly sticking.
 It can be eliminated with the replacement of the cylinder wth what is called a "tadpole valve", a British invention.
-They can be obtained from Real Steel, or J.E.Developments, British performance V8 suppliers.
+They can be obtained from Real Steel, or J.E.
+Developments, British performance V8 suppliers.
 However, do NOT be beguilded of other offerings they have in the area.
 At one point, Rover was so worried about start up pressure (normally the highest as the oil is cold & thick) that they put in a feature preventing fuel pump function unless a pre-determined oil pressure was detected!)
 10£

 OIL PRESSURE ADJUSTER

 For this item, we must move to the Buick 215 performance world.
 Unbeknowest to most Rover V8 fans, the Buick 215/Oldsmobile Jetfire development kept marching on after they sold the engine to Britain.
 This is a simple modified pressure relief system that allows you to increase or decrease oil pressure with the turn of an Allen key.
 I adjust mine produce a minimum of 10 psi per 1000rpm though the base line will always be the psi at idle, which can be dealt with the oil pump maintenance described.
-They are sold by TaPerformance in the USA.
+They are sold by TAPerformance in the USA.
 The item has a oil pressure control which which tightens or loosens the spring tension with the key and has a lock nut.
 I set mine on the road.
 It makes oil relief valve springs with higher tension silly.
 Why on earth would anyone opt for another pre-detemined higher spring tension when that tension can be adjustable?!!!

 WATCHPOINT FOR GEMS PLUS 8S: Nobody is going to like me for this one but I do not follow the modern "fact" template of trying to win a "market" by restricting my advice to fake facts that please.
 I dispense advice based on my experience, quality of the product and ease of sourcing now and for the future.
 So far, no one is rushing to supply GEMS Plus 8s/Land Rovers and parts have run out.
 A limited number of those were made.
 But the mainstream Rover V8 (1968-1996) are still amply supplied either the Rover/LandRover/Buick215 communities.
-If I had a GEMS Plus 8, I would considered either swapping to or stckpiling componets for a switch back to the older front end, with 2,000,000 units made.
+If I had a GEMS Plus 8, I would considered either swapping to or stockpiling componets for a switch back to the older front end, with their over 2,000,000 units made.

 PLUS 8 OIL PANS AND MORGAN SUMPS IN GENERAL (revisited 2020)